CCYChou/Homework3/README.md

 ## Usage

-1. **Clone the repository** or download the individual script files.
+1. **Download** the files in this repository.
-2. **Run the scripts** as per the deployment instructions above.
+2. **Run the scripts** as per the deployment steps above to explore the different modeling approaches and visualizations.
-3. **Use the Streamlit interface** in `HW3-2.py` to adjust parameters and observe changes in real-time.
+3. Use the **Streamlit interface** in `HW3-2.py` to adjust parameters interactively, gaining insight into how SVM’s `gamma` parameter and viewing angles affect the decision boundary.

 ## Insights and Learnings

-This project provides insights into the differences between Logistic Regression and SVM across varied datasets:

-- **Linear Models vs. Non-Linear Kernels**: Logistic Regression, a linear model, is effective in 1D data but struggles on complex 2D shapes, while SVM with an RBF kernel adapts to both circular and non-circular distributions.
-- **Parameter Impact**: Adjusting the `gamma` parameter in SVM alters decision boundaries, with the Streamlit app providing an interactive way to visualize this impact.
+This project demonstrates how different models and parameters perform on varied data distributions:
+- Logistic Regression works well on linearly separable data but struggles with complex patterns.
+- SVM, especially with RBF kernel, adapts to complex data distributions like circular and moon shapes, showcasing its flexibility.
-- **Model Interpretation**: The visualizations offer a clear understanding of how data shapes affect the choice of classification models and parameter tuning.
+- Interactive visualization through Streamlit provides a deeper understanding of SVM’s behavior, helping users grasp the impact of parameter tuning on model performance.

+This repository is a practical guide to exploring machine learning models on synthetic data and understanding model interpretability through visualization.

 ---

-This `README.md` includes references to suggested images, which will make the document more accessible and visually engaging for users.
-Let me know if you'd like further customizations or need specific images created!
+This `README.md` provides comprehensive guidance on the purpose, methodology, and usage of each file in the project, making it easier for others to understand and run the code effectively.